idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/kt.md

 - [Numerical diffusion](numerical_diffusion.md)
 - [A worked example of Kuzmin-Turek stabilization](kt_worked.md)

 Kuzmin and Turek [!citep](KuzminTurek2004) describe a method of stabilising advection while minimising artificial numerical diffusion.
-In this page "Kuzmin and Turek" is abbreviatved to "KT".
+In this page "Kuzmin and Turek" is abbreviated to "KT".
 Basic features of KT's approach are detailed in [a worked example](kt_worked.md) and the results are compared with full upwinding, RDG and no stabilization in the [numerical diffusion page](numerical_diffusion.md).

 This page is for users who want to use KT stabilization in PorousFlow simulations.